 - Medigap.
 Medigap is a supplemental insurance that can help pay copayments, coinsurance, and deductibles.

-- Medicare Part C (Advantage).
+- Medicare Part C (Medicare Advantage).
 Medicare Advantage plans are like a PPO or HMO that provide your parts A and B coverage in addition to other benefits.
 Most include Medicare Part D and many offer extra coverage such as dental, vision, hearing, and wellness programs.
 You cannot have both Medigap and Part C, you must choose one or the other.

-- Medicare Part D. Medicare prescription drug plans cover all or part of the costs of specific medications.
+- Medicare Part D. Medicare Part D prescription drug plans cover all or part of the costs of specific medications.
 Not all medications are covered, so it’s a good idea to confirm coverage and ask about alternative medications, such as generic versions, to help avoid unexpected costs.

 The first step is to make sure that your doctor accepts Medicare or, if you’ve purchased Medicare Part C, that your doctor is on your plan.

 Discuss the specifics of all recommended arthritis treatments with your doctor to see if it’s covered by your Medicare coverage or if there are other options you may want to consider.

 Treatment may include some or all of the following: